Nidrax/sr-remaster-pl/README.md

 # sr-remaster-pl
-Polish subtitles for Legacy of Kain: Soul Reaver I &amp; II Remasterd
+Unofficial Polish translation for subtitles in Legacy of Kain: Soul Reaver 1&amp;2 Remasterd